XanaduAI/strawberryfields/doc/introduction/circuits.rst

 Symbolic parameters
 -------------------

 The quantum operations can take both numerical and symbolic parameters.
 The latter fall into two types:

-* **Measured parameters**: Certain quantum programs require that operations can be conditioned on measurement results obtained during the execution of the program.
+* **Measured parameters**: Certain quantum programs (e.g. quantum teleportation) require that operations can be conditioned on measurement results obtained during the execution of the program.
 In this case the parameter value is not known until the measurement is made (or simulated).
-The latest measurement result of qumode ``i`` is referred to as ``q[i].par``.
+The latest measurement result of qumode ``i`` is available via ``q[i].par``.

 * **Free parameters**: A *parametrized circuit template* is a program that depends on a number of free parameters.
-These parameters are bound to new fixed values each time the program is executed.
+These parameters can be bound to new fixed values each time the program is executed.
-  The free parameters are created accessed using the :meth:`Program.params` method.
+  The free parameters are created and accessed using the :meth:`~strawberryfields.Program.params` method.

-The symbolic parameters can be combined and transformed using basic algebraic operations and common mathematical functions in the ``strawberryfields.parameters.parfuncs`` namespace.
+The symbolic parameters can be combined and transformed using basic algebraic operations, and the mathematical functions in the :data:`strawberryfields.math` namespace.

 .. code-block:: python3

     import strawberryfields as sf
     from strawberryfields import ops
-    from strawberryfields.parameters import parfuncs as pf

     # create a 2-mode quantum program
     prog = sf.Program(2)